kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-04-gateway-not-reachable.md

 ## Symptom

-You cannot access services or Functions using the APIRules created.
-The Kyma Gateway refuses the connection.
+You cannot access services or Functions using the created APIRules.
+Kyma Gateway refuses the connection.

 ## Cause

-The issue can come up if you either rename or duplicate the default `kyma-gateway`.
-Once you have multiple Gateway custom resources (CRs) pointing to the same host, the first Gateway CR created takes precedence over the other ones.
+The issue comes up if you either rename or duplicate the default `kyma-gateway`.
+Once you have multiple Gateway custom resources (CRs) pointing to the same host, the first Gateway CR created takes precedence over the others.

 ## Remedy

-It is not recommended having two Gateway CRs pointing to the same host.
-To solve the issue, choose one of the proposed solutions:
+Having two Gateway CRs pointing to the same host is not recommended.
+To resolve the issue, choose one of the following solutions:

 - Make sure the default `kyma-gateway` exists and is not renamed or duplicated.